 Bihar Elections 2020: Tejashwi Yadav promises 10 lakh jobs in first Cabinet decision as Bihar CM

-Hisua, Oct 23: Tejashwi Yadav, the chief ministerial face of Bihar's grand alliance, on Friday promised to sign on order giving ten lakh govt jobs to Bihar youth, if elected chief miniter of the state.
+Hisua, Oct 23: Tejashwi Yadav, the chief ministerial face of Bihar's grand alliance, on Friday promised to sign on order giving ten lakh govt jobs to Bihar youth, if elected chief minister of the state.

 "If I become CM, then in my 1st cabinet meet I'll sign on order giving ten lakh govt jobs to Bihar youth.
 PM is most welcome in Bihar but he should've given answers about special status to Bihar, absence of factories, unemployment and other state issues," Tejashwi Yadav said.